BrunoPosa/Hive-school-projects/cpp/cpp09-STL_programs/ex02/readme.md

 ## Ford-Johnson merge insertion sort

 This exercise is one of the more fun ways to learn to use a couple STL containers.
 Most of the meat here is implementing this very specific algorithm which optimizes for number of comparisons.
+Key concepts are element pairing, recursion, Jacobstahl sequence, and binary search.
 Here is the description:

 ![Algorithm](./img/ford-johnson_merge_insertion.png)